 Students who meet the Scottish residence eligibility can apply through the Scottish Awards Agency for Scotland (SAAS) for a tuition fee loan (part-time students must complete the course in within two years.

 All of the course modules are available as standalone modules for Continuing Professional Development.
 Please contact us for more information.
 Experts from across the UHI help equip you with a qualification tailored for working in mountain areas.

 Three core modules for the Pg Cert/Pg Dip/MSc:

 - Environmental and social issues in mountain areas (semester 1)

 A range of optional modules are available online, some of these are for skills development; others will help to develop a deeper understanding of the key issues.
 Some optional modules do not run every year.

 - Biodiversity management (semester 2)

 - Communities and nature (semester 1)

 - Research methods and techniques - if you are planning to continue to dissertation level, it is strongly recommended that you take this module (semester 1)

-- Sustainable deer management - further information is available here (semester 2), module descriptor
+- Sustainable deer management - Sustainable Deer Management information (semester 2)

 - Sustainable land use and renewable energy (semester 1), module descriptor